-Buncombe County’s Coordinated Community Response utilizes evidence based, best practice models from across the nation.
-To the goal of this community wide approach is to reduce incidence of domestic and sexual violence in Buncombe County.
-The coordinated community response pulls together law enforcement, the courts, social work, community agencies and health care providers to address domestic violence from multiple angles.
+Leaders in Buncombe County have come together to address domestic and sexual violence in a coordinated way.
+Buncombe County's Coordinated Community Response utilizes evidence based, best practice models from across the nation.
+The goal of this community wide approach is to reduce incidents of domestic and sexual violence in Buncombe County.
+Law enforcement, the courts, social work, community agencies and health care providers are all collaborating to address domestic and sexual violence from multiple angles.

 - The eNOugh Campaign - public education campaign aimed at increasing awareness and community engagement.

-- Primary Prevention - creating new and utilizing existing programs to prevent domestic and sexual violence in our community.
-Programs include Our VOICE’s Bar Outreach and Triple P
+- Primary Prevention - Partners in Prevention Plan creating new and utilizing existing programs to prevent domestic and sexual violence in our community.
+Programs include Our VOICE’s Bar Outreach.

-- Survivor Services: improving services to victims and survivors to support their healing
+Improving services to victims and survivors to support their healing.

 - Buncombe County Family Justice Center — co-locating and integrating victim services providers to create a comprehensive, one-stop model to meet victim needs and increase safety

-- High Risk Interventions:identifying and intervening in higher risk domestic violence situations
+Identifying and intervening in higher risk domestic violence situations.

 - Danger Assessments — determining the level of danger an abused women has of being killed by her intimate partner